linyaa-kiwi/dev-tools/README.txt

 Installing graphics libraries to a non-standard location
 ========================================================

+- If you have not already done so, place the devel scripts (mesa-configure, libdrm-configure, etc) onto your environment's PATH.

+  If you wish to run the scripts directly from a git checkout, then:

+        $ export PATH="/path/to/chadv-dev-tools/bin:$PATH"

+  If you installed the scripts with `make install`, then these instructions assume that your PATH is already setup correctly.

+  Before proceeding, confirm that the scripts lie on your PATH.

+        $ which mesa-configure
+        /some/path/to/mesa-configure
+        $ which prefix-env
+        /some/path/to/prefix-env

 - Check which Mesa version you're running.
 Later, after installing a custom Mesa, we'll verify the installation by confirming that the active Mesa version has changed.